 For America, this nation of immigrants, none of this is unfamiliar territory.
 From the Puritan pilgrims forward, American history can be written in terms of sequential waves of immigrations.
 In American's Chinatowns and Little Italys and barrios, in all its assorted ethnic enclaves, the terms of the exile's place are continuously negotiated.
 None of which means we gave quite figured it all out, as contemporary disputes show.
 The Exile's Place highlights the complex negotiations and contested territories of the exile, seeking that elusive balance between the homeland lost and the homeland won.

-The Lazarus Project by Aleksandar Hemon is the first book in the discussion series entitled The Exile's Place.
-The discussion will be held on Monday October 13th at 7:00 PM.
-The discussion leader will be Denise Low, retired humanities professor and former poet laureate of Kansas.
+The Lazarus Project by Aleksandar Hemon was the first book in the discussion series entitled The Exile's Place.
+The discussion took place on Monday October 13th at 7:00 PM.
+The discussion leader was Denise Low, retired humanities professor and former poet laureate of Kansas.

 Bosnian Vladimir Brik, like Hemon himself, is caught in exile in Chicago by the wars that broke up Yugoslavia.
 Obsessed with Lazarus Averbach, an immigrant who had fled Moldavian pogroms in the early twentieth century only to be gunned down by Chicago police as a presumed anarchist, Brik returns to Eastern Europe to explore the roots of the earlier tragedy.
 The parrellels illuminate the recurrent motifs of exile and the sufferings of Central Europeans through the bloody history of the twentieth century.

-The Namesake by Jhumpa Lahiri is the second book in the discussion series entitled The Exile's Place.
-The discussion will be held on Monday October 27th at 7:00 PM.
-The discussion leader will be Anne Bimey, independant scholar and partner in Ride Into History.
+The Namesake by Jhumpa Lahiri was the second book in the discussion series entitled The Exile's Place.
+The discussion took place on Monday October 27th at 7:00 PM.
+The discussion leader was Anne Bimey, independant scholar and partner in Ride Into History.